Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Zadar’s location is prime for exploring Croatia sights inland- as well as out to sea.
 During our stay, we visited Krka National Park, Sibenik and took boat trips to nearby islands.

-We are featuring a few of the most popular options, but we share much more in our dedicated article for Day Trips from Zadar
+We are featuring a few of the most popular options, but we share much more in our dedicated article on Day Trips from Zadar

 Croatia Waterfall Tours